ABCC9: Clinical significance

 The gene has been associated with dilated cardiomyopathy and Cantú syndrome.

 A variant has also been associated with circa 25 minutes more sleep per day in humans; lack thereof has been associated with three hours less sleep per day in fruit flies.

+A study involving 12,901 individuals from Iceland demonstrated a link between variants of the ABCC9 gene and higher vocal pitch in both men and women.
+This discovery establishes ABCC9 as the first identified genetic locus associated with vocal pitch.